Sbenziane/Gesture-Based-Assignment/Notes.md

 heroku create [name]
 ```

-Instead, you can choose a randomly generated name by leaving out the name, but beware - the names can be whack.
+Instead, you can choose a randomly generated name by leaving out the name, but beware - the names can be wack.

 ```
 heroku create